snuxlab/website/paper.md

 iConference 2014

 - **A Design Process based on Field Research: An Adjustable Desk for Children in Rural India**
-_Youngchan Jung, Soomi Kim, Joongseek Lee_
+_Youngchan Jeong, Soomi Kim, Joongseek Lee_
 The Design Research Society 2014 (DRS 2014)

 - **Use Octopus Launcher Like Your Hands: Joystick-based Smartphone Control Solution for Motor Impaired People in Electric Wheelchairs**